 If you use the cash basis method of accounting, you can defer expenses by using your credit cards to pay vendors or other business expenses in December so you won’t actually pay the bill until next year.
 Or you can mail checks to your vendors at the end of December so they won’t be cashed until January.

 In the cash method of accounting, you record income and expenses on your books at the time the money changes hands.
 In the accrual method, you record income and expenses at the time the sale is made or the expenses incurred, even if no money changes hands for months.
 Whether you use the cash or accrual basis can make a big difference to your taxable income.
 If you don’t know which method you’re using, check Line F of your business’ first Schedule C submission.

 Small business accounting software generally enables you to create reports showing the difference between cash basis and accrual basis accounting, so you and your accountant can determine whether switching from one method to another is a good idea for the coming year.
 If you want to change it, you’ll need to submit an application to the IRS, so allow plenty of time for this process.

 7. Max Out Your Retirement Plan Contribution

 Why not give your money to yourself instead of to the taxman?
-Making a pre-tax contribution up to the maximum amount allowable for 2015 will reduce your taxable income for this year.
+Making a pre-tax contribution up to the maximum amount allowable for 2017 will reduce your taxable income for the year.
 You have until December 31 to make your 401(k) contributions and until April 15 of next year to make IRA contributions.